Road Trip Safety

 Pack the Necessities

 Anytime you travel in Arizona, be sure to bring extra drinking water.
-You should also have a fully charged cell phone and emergency travel kit with essential tools.
-Also bring these items:
+You should also travel with a fully charged cell phone and a charger, and hand sanitizer, wipes and a cloth face covering to protect yourself and others.
+You can also put together your own kit to keep in your car that includes these items:

-- A first-aid kit that includes pain relievers and any necessary prescribed medications
+- A first-aid kit that includes pain relievers, disinfectant, bandages and any necessary prescribed medications

 - Snack foods